Voetbalvereniging

 continued with the capture of the 2E Klasse I title twelve months later as Alverna

-climbed to first class amateur football, which was the fifth tier at the time.
+climbed to first-class amateur football, which was the fifth-tier at the time.

 The club added to its infrastructure and its artificial pitch by upgrading

-their facilities.
+its facilities.

 Rob Bouman